trond-arve-wasskog/writings-1/autonome-team/autonomous-teams.md

 The people maintaining these shared services doesn't just hang around and wait for your every command.
 They too have backlogs and priorities different from your own.
 Therefore if you need something from them and the way you get that is by getting them to do it – e.g. deploying your app – you're going to get idle time in your process.
 Simply because you're getting involved in another team's process.

 Now, if you want teams who depend on these shared services to optimize for autonomy, these services should be self-serviced.
+TAW: ...and have an API for automation...!

 This way, you'll have turned a _process_ into a _resource_, and resources are much less intrusive and much easier to reuse across teams and projects.
 Take for instance an internal startup embedded in an established organization.
 This startup will require different processes to function.
 By turning the process into a resource you make it easier to reuse the capabilities you might have, and thereby possibly increasing your chances of being innovative as well.
 [3]